yhzhang0128/egos-2000/references/USAGES.md

 ### Step4.2: Connect to egos-2000 on the Arty board

-1. Press the `PROG` red button on the left-top corner of the Arty board
+1. After step4.1, Press the `PROG` red button on the left-top corner of the Arty board
 2. To restart, press the `RESET` red button on the right-top corner
 3. For Linux users, type in your shell
 ```shell